-The band come in for the relatively private (for once) soundcheck.
+The band come in for the relatively private (for once) sound-check.
 Pete hears the very dry, dead room and instantly declares the gold-and-velvet room a “sh**hole!”
 Interesting.
 Sonically, it’s the polar opposite of the normal rooms we play, and he’s hearing his normal sound as flat, thin, and weak compared to normal.
 We all try various things as they grow a little used to the sound.
 I remind longtime guitar tech Alan Rogan that the last place Pete declared a “sh**hole!” was the hard concrete tennis court stage of Forest Hills, NY – and we had a most incredible show that night!

 Roger tells me he recognizes the room.
 It’s the same bloody place they saw in 1967, with modern dressing up.
 He remembers tables everywhere (true back then) and typical Vegas performers holding court.
-During the show Pete mentions they came first to Caesar’s as guests, on their tour opening up for Herman’s Hermits, but still too young to go to many shows.
+During the show Pete mentions they came first to Caesars as guests, on their tour opening up for Herman’s Hermits, but still too young to go to many shows.
 Their tour manager had even taken their passports as hostage, hoping to keep them from bolting back home.

-The WHO band come out to play, and this audience – as others on this tour – were most-happy the show was finally coming to happen.
+The Who band come out to play, and this audience – as others on this tour – were most happy the show was finally coming to happen.
 The show was oversold, so tons of people standing, with faces very visible to everyone on the stage.
 It’s a nice view, closer than the normal arena, which gives a lift to the feelings already.

 The show itself actually does sound better than the soundcheck.
 In normal arenas the people (and shirts and sweaters) soak up the huge echo.
 In this place, the many shiny faces and spectacles actually bounce back some echo, giving a little better sound onstage, more full.

-I was ready for that later moment to happen, and it did: “Won’t Get Fooled Again” quieted down for the strobe-light drum break, and Pete came sliding in on his knees.
+I was ready for that later moment to happen, and it did: “Won’t Get Fooled Again” quietened down for the strobe-light drum break, and Pete came sliding in on his knees.
 Sadly, as Roger had pointed out, it WAS a no-slip stage, so Pete didn’t get to go far or as smoothly as one would hope.
 Still, it was a GREAT moment on top of a great moment, so everyone went nuts.
 The photo I caught was decent, but not exceptional.
 I don’t know when the last classic knee-slide happened previous to this, but it likely was early ’80s if anything?

 It has been predicted the casinos may be one of the last bastions of big rock shows: even if they only sold tickets and broke even (paying the bands whatever fees they wanted) they would still make money on gambling, food and hotel rooms.
 Normal concert venues only make money on the show itself being profitable.
 So in the future, more and more performances might get tied to gambling locations…

 So – the last show of this leg of the North American tour is now done.
-I saw someone’s tour shirt today, listing all the shows on the back, ending on this one: Seems like a lot, and it was, but still there is the energy to do a bit more – it’s not OVER yet!
-The really TOUGH one is coming up, and you may not even know about it… stay tuned!
+I saw someone’s tour shirt today, listing all the shows on the back, ending on this one.
+Seems like a lot, and it was, but still there is the energy to do a bit more – it’s not OVER yet!
+The really TOUGH one is coming up, and you may not even know about it.
+Stay tuned!